 # find / -name Eksblowfish

-In the above example an instance of the Crypt::Eksblowfish module was found at /usr/local/lib64/perl5/Crypt/Eksblowfish, which is covered by the @INC path /usr/lib64/perl5, and so the Server Readiness Tool will be able to locate this module.
+As the path /usr/local/lib64/perl5/Crypt/Eksblowfish is covered by the @INC path /usr/lib64/perl5, the Server Readiness Tool will be able to locate this module.

 If the location where your Perl modules are installed is not encompassed within one of the @INC/Path locations, this will be the reason for module not found errors/warnings when running the Server Readiness Tool.